maurobusso/color-change-tool/README.md

 Optimizations:

-The UX interface could be improved with a smother design. another optimization that could be introduced is also the use of the actual name of the colour as input value rather than accepting only hexadecimal values.
+The UX interface could be improved with a smoother design.
+Another optimization that could be introduced is the use of the actual name of the colour as an input value rather than accepting only hexadecimal values.

 #